Some call it responsible tourism, others call it eco-friendliness but it’s what we try to do.

 As a resort (est 2010) our policy is to hire as close as possible, prioritizing the Orang Asli (Original People) villages, where employment opportunities are few.
 We looked a bit further for our Assistant Manager, but kept our search within the matriarchal state of Negeri Sembilan.

 We offer staff interest free loans.
 Items financed so far include a washing machine and a computer for a school-going teenager.
 We’re careful about their hours, give bonuses in tandem with our occupancy and time bonuses around their cultural festivals.
 Our staff feel free to bring their kids to work on the weekends, when they are not in school.
-Everyone goes home after check-out on Sunday to spend time with family.

 We have strict booking guidelines to ensure low density and minimal noise.
 Not just because we live here ourselves but also out of respect for the other residents of Pantai Hills.